HALFIN-LABS/Xeadline/xeadline/docs/ARCHITECTURAL_DECISIONS/CONTENT_MANAGEMENT_IMPLEMENTATION_PLAN.md

 ## Success Criteria

 1. Users can create posts from topic pages
-2. Rich text editor supports all required formatting options
+2. Basic text editor provides essential formatting capabilities (bold, italic, links)
 3. Media upload and embedding works reliably for images, videos, and GIFs
 4. Preview system accurately shows how content will appear
-5. Comment system supports rich text and media
+5. Comment system supports basic text formatting and media
 6. Upvote/downvote functionality works for both posts and comments
 7. Post detail page follows Reddit-like layout with action bar and sidebar
 8. Comment sorting defaults to "Most liked" with options for other sorting methods